Wednesday, March 11, 2020

 Session Description: According to the American Community Survey, nearly a quarter of the nation’s most rural counties have seen a “sizable increase” in the percentage of residents spending more than half their income on housing, a scenario the federal government calls “severely cost-burdened.”
 Rural communities face unique challenges when dealing with the affordable housing crisis, which often including higher construction costs, resource availability and at times even cultural objections to development of multi-family projects in areas where single family homes dominate.
 This panel of subject matter experts will explore the critical intersection of economic development and the need for innovative affordable housing strategies in some of our most rural communities.

 Speakers: Don Alexander, Partner, A & H Development; Nick Mitchell-Bennett, Executive Director, cdcb-come dream, come build

 Restoration and Rejuvenation of Four Walls

 Session Description: Come and learn how to administer the innovative repair programs offered by THDA and FHLB Cincinnati.
 These programs will help Tennessee families preserve and maintain their homes.

-Speakers: Don Watt, Chief Program Officer, THDA; Cynthia Peraza, Director of Community Programs, THDA; Damon Allen, Sr. Vice President, Federal Home Loan Bank of Cincinnati; Dwayne Spencer, President and CEO, Habitat for Humanity of Greater Memphis; Matria Catron, Executive Director, Oak Ridge Housing Authority
+Speakers: Don Watt, Chief Program Officer, THDA; Cynthia Peraza, Director of Community Programs, THDA; Damon Allen, Sr. Vice President, Federal Home Loan Bank of Cincinnati; Dwayne Spencer, President and CEO, Habitat for Humanity of Greater Memphis; Maria Catron, Executive Director, Oak Ridge Housing Authority